stephdavid/js-code-quiz/README.md

 * Anchor tags for the question options are not necessary, but they've left in as they are too ingrained in the logic and they're not doing any harm - knitting analogy - unravelling several rows to remove an minor miss stich that won't be seen.

+* Added the time out alert and following action.
+While there is a redirect to the end screen section, when initials are added and the submit button clicke the highest scores and intials are not displayed.
+I think I need to rejig

 * TO DO:
 1. Add/lose seconds - if correct add five seconds, if incorrect subtract five seconds
 2. Disable the button until the user adds initials - a onkeyup event?